Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 There are two kinds of fay societies: courts and troops.
 Courts have a structure humans would recognize: a leader or a lead couple, Lord or Lady or both, and their followers, all individual personalities.

-A court may also be a troop, but usually only briefly, as for a revel or a Wild Hunt.
+A court may also be a troop, but usually only briefly and loosely, as for a revel or a Wild Hunt.

 A Fay Lord or Lady is, de facto, anyone able to form and lead a court or troop.
 The Angelblooded are almost always able to be Lords and Ladies, if they are interested.
 Certainly many Mortalborn have reached that rank, as can Marked Common Fays.
 It is very rare for unMarked Common Fays to be considered Lords or Ladies.